 – TWP 100 exhibited zero peeling of the stain after 2 years.
 Slight wearing around the stairs where the wood butted up to the pool.
 This area was slightly more faded as well.
 Possibly from the chlorine in the pool.

 Cost Per Square Foot: 9

-- We paid $139.99 for the 5 gallon pail of TWP 101 Stain.
-We used all 5 gallons for the 800 foot pool deck.
+– We paid $139.99 for the 5-gallon pail of TWP 101 Stain.
+We used all 5 gallons for the 800-foot pool deck.
 We applied two coats to the wood.
-Cost to stain with TWP 100 Series was $.18 per foot for 2 coats of stain.
+The cost to stain with TWP 100 Series was $.18 per foot for 2 coats of stain.

 – TWP offers the best resistance to mold and mildew for an oil-based wood preservative.
 No mold, mildew or algae spores were present on the wood decking.